“Even the drunkards are saying ‘these people are different’”

 “As believers, God has given us eternal life.
 Our life will not end here.
 Life is more than food and good houses, good job, financial investment.
 This will stop here.
 But I have eternal life.
 My life will go beyond the grave, and this is my focus.
 When we invest in relationships, think about eternity.
 If we are living as Christians, but our vision stops here, God needs to open our hearts and to live in the perspective of eternity.”

-The Lord has called over 300 mission volunteers to be involved in this Kampala outreach, inspired by the Holy Spirit and equipped by our beloved supporters.
-A small group of volunteers took time out from mission to share their insights with supporters.
+The Lord has called over 300 Gospel workers to be involved in this Kampala outreach, inspired by the Holy Spirit and equipped by our beloved supporters.
+A small group of Gospel workers took time out from mission to share their insights with supporters.

 A common theme for everyone is that they are convinced that people are really ready to come to Jesus in Kampala, and this is reinforced by their everyday outreach.